 - News & Insights/

-Garage workshops warned of potential pitfalls of aggregators and underinsuance FOO
+Garage workshops warned of potential pitfalls of aggregators and underinsuance

 Garage workshop owners have been warned about the potential pitfalls of using aggregator sites to source their cover online and how under insuring to obtain the desired level of premium could leave their business exposed.

 That was the topic of conversation at Automechanika at the NEC Birmingham this week – the world’s leading exhibition for the automotive aftermarket and supply chain – where Managing Director of Motor Trade at Arthur J. Gallagher, Leon Bosch, led a seminar on 'Effective Insurance Policies for Garage Workshops', in partnership with The Parts Alliance.